promisepreston/event_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents whatever steps are necessary to get the application up and running.

+## Prerequisites

+This application requires the following to run:

+* Rails 6.1.4
+* Ruby 3.0.1
+* Ubuntu 18.04 or higher

 Things you may want to cover:

-* Ruby version

 * System dependencies